 - 1. Any faculty or staff member at the University of Utah can submit proposals to add or change existing courses through Kuali.
 Note: individuals should not submit any proposed changes or additions unless the changes have been vetted and approved by faculty. - 2.
-Department/School Administrator Initial Check This step is to ensure the proposal is complete. - 3.
+The Department/School Administrator's initial check is to ensure the proposal is complete and that is has been properly vetted by department faculty. - 3.
 The Curriculum Administration office checks to ensure all information entered is accurate, complete, and appropriate and either approves or returns for revisions.